 The documentation of how the guiding principles are applied is specified in Regional Operating Agreements (ROAs) developed with each Council.
 The ROAs describe the planning tools, processes, products, roles, and responsibilities designed to maximize frontloading during each of the main rulemaking phases.
-A more detailed description of the ROAs and their contents are included in Appendix 2 to these OGs.
-Within 1 year of the effective date of these OGs, each Council/Region pair must review its ROA to ensure that it addresses the guiding principles.
-Subsequently, ROAs should be reviewed at least every 3 years thereafter.
+6 A more detailed description of the ROAs and their contents are included in Appendix 2 to these OGs.
 The ROAs should be updated, as necessary and by approval of all signed parties to the ROA, in response to learned or improved best practices, changing management needs and conditions, or new statutory requirements.